manhtai/manhtai.github.io/content/posts/restart-golang-goroutines.md

 ```

-- `partitionWorker` is in charge of determine the partitions that the current
+- `partitionWorker` is in charge of determining the partitions that the current
-  ECS tasks need to work on, see guide on how to do it [here][1].
+  ECS tasks need to work on, see the guide on how to do it [here][1].

 - `jobWorker` is the one that does the heavy lifting on specific partitions
-  and will be restarted whenever the partitions changes.
+  and will be restarted whenever the partitions change.